nirav-joshi/Proof-of-concept/README.md

 # Task Specifications covered

-Create an Android app which:
+Created an Android app which contains:
-1. Ingests a json feed from https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts.json
+- [x] Ingests a json feed from [https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts.json](https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts.json)

     • The feed contains a title and a list of rows.

-• You can use a third party json parser to parse this if desired.
+    • Use of third party json parser to parse this if desired.

-2. Display the content (including image, title and description) in a ListView
+- [x] Display the content *(including image, title and description)* in a RecyclerView

     • The title in the ActionBar should be updated from the json data.

     • Each row should be dynamically sized to the right height to display its content - no clipping, no extraneous white-space etc. This means some rows will be larger than others.

-3. Loads the images lazily (don’t download them all at once, but only as needed).
+- [x] Loads the images lazily *(does not download them all at once, but only as needed)*.

-4. Implement a refresh function allowing the data & view to be updated
+- [x] Implement a refresh function allowing the data & view to be updated

-• Use either a refresh button or pull down to refresh.
+    • Use of pull down to refresh.

-5. Should not block UI when loading the data from the json feed.
+- [x] Does not block UI when loading the data from the json feed.

-6. Each row of the table should look roughly like the following image:

 # Project Structure
 • MVVM Architecture with Databinding and  AndroidX

 • Kotlin for programming language

+• Repository pattern for handling business logic

 • Binder pattern used for all activities